 Today, ICL founder & principal consultant Hank Rubin continues the ICL mission:, helping you

-Our goals is to improve the collective impact of public leaders and partnerships working to benefit children, families, communities and schools.
+Our goal is to improve the collective impact of public leaders and partnerships dedicated to benefiting children, families, communities and schools.

-Leadership makes all the difference in the world; collaborative leadership makes that difference together!
+Leadership makes all the difference in the world; collaborative leadership is what we have to do to make that difference together!

-ICL will help you convene, engage and motivate the right people in the right way within a sustainable structure designed to accomplish change.
+ICL will help you convene, engage and motivate the right people in the right way within a sustainable collaboration designed to accomplish change.

 ICL will ...